 Waking up three hours ahead of schedule, thanks to other visitors in Hostel Resbalosa, was an unexpected way to start the day.
 However, I found it to be an opportunity to lay in bed and realize I am on the adventure of a lifetime.
 I sat in bed to watch the sunrise through the window of my small yet comfortable hostel room that I share with Eve and Natalie.
 Sitting in the same spot as this morning I stare at the magnificent night lights of Cusco and reflect on how amazing this day turned out to be.

 Our group split into two as one group went to Casa Mantay while the other group visited the Santa Theresa Orphanage.
 Max, Avery B., Rachel, Jack B., Steph, Louise, Anna and I all went back to Casa Mantay for more divertido (fun).
-The minute we got there we anticipated a day full of rigid work, although we ended up getting to visit a local market before the tiring work began.
-When we returned the manual labor started as we lifted hundreds upon thousands of pounds of rocks and dirt onto a truck, that took the materials to an unknown place.
-We filled three truck loads by the end of the day.
+The minute we got there we anticipated a day full of hard work, although we ended up getting to visit a local market before the tiring work began.
+When we returned, the manual labor started as we lifted hundreds upon thousands of pounds of rocks and dirt onto a truck, that took the materials to an unknown place.
+We filled three truckloads by the end of the day.